EdgeFirstAI/documentation/docs/studio/snapshots.md

 # Snapshots Dashboard

 Snapshots are frozen and compact form of datasets.
-The snapshot can be opened from the apps menu.
+The snapshot can be opened from the Apps Menu.

 <figure markdown="span">
 ![Data Snapshots](assets/snapshots/data-snapshots.png){ align=center }